Humanitarian Protections for Noncitizen Survivors of Domestic Violence and Other Crimes: An Overview

 How has Congress sought to protect noncitizens who are victims of domestic violence?

-The Immigration Reform Act of 1990 created the “battered spouse waiver,” which allows victims of domestic violence who obtained conditional permanent residency based on their marriage to a U.S. citizen to file an application to remove that conditionality without the assistance of their spouse if they are in an abusive relationship.
-The Violence Against Women Act (VAWA) of 1994 included provisions to allow noncitizen victims of domestic violence to obtain immigration relief independent of their abusive spouse or parent through a process called “self-petitioning.”
-The Battered Immigrant Women Protection Act of 2000 (VAWA 2000) created new forms of immigration relief for noncitizen victims of violent crime (“U” visas) and victims of sexual assault or trafficking (“T” visas).
-Finally, the Violence Against Women Act of 2005 expanded these protections and included some victims of elder abuse.
+The Immigration Reform Act of 1990 created the “battered spouse waiver,” which allows survivors of domestic violence who obtained conditional permanent residency based on their marriage to a U.S. citizen to file an application to remove that conditionality without the assistance of their abusive spouse.
+The Violence Against Women Act (VAWA) of 1994 included provisions to allow noncitizen survivors of domestic violence to obtain immigration relief independent of their abusive spouse or parent through a process called “self-petitioning.”
+The Victims of Trafficking and Violence Protection Act of 2000 created new forms of immigration relief for noncitizen survivors of violent crime (“U visas”) and survivors of sex or labor trafficking (“T visas”).
+The Violence Against Women Act of 2005 expanded protections for some noncitizen survivors of elder abuse.
+Finally, the Violence Against Women Act of 2013 added stalking and fraud in foreign labor contracting to the list of crimes covered for U visa eligibility.

 What is the battered spouse waiver?